warbe-maker/VBA-Component-Management/README.md

 Used with the _Workbook\_Open_ event all _used or [hosted][7]_  _[Common Component][5]_ are checked for being up-to-date and updated if not.
 This is supported by a dialog which allows to display the code difference (by means of ([WinMerge English][2], [WinMerge German][3], etc.), perform the update, or skip it.
 The update uses the  _Export&nbsp;File_ of the public _[Common Component][5]_ in the _[Common-Components folder][9]_.
 >The _Update_ service is performed only when the Workbook is opened from within the configured [_CompManServiced_ folder][4] and all the [preconditions][10]) are meet.

-## Installation
-### Provision of CompMan as a servicing Workbook instance
+## Installation of CompMan as a Workbook/VBProject servicing instance
-> When [CompMan.xlsb][1] is downloaded to whichever location and opened it will setup its [default files and folder structure](#compmans-default-files-and-folders-environment) at the download location (don't worry, it may be moved afterwards).
-The setup completes with saving the Workbook to its dedicated parent folder and the downloaded Workbook is removed.
-The setup environment, i.e. the _CompManServiced_ folder may subsequently be moved to any location and even renamed.

-1. <a href="https://github.com/warbe-maker/VBA-Component-Management/raw/refs/heads/master/CompMan.xlsb?raw=true" download>Download</a>  CompMan.xlsb
+1. <a href="https://github.com/warbe-maker/VBA-Component-Management/raw/refs/heads/master/CompMan.xlsb?raw=true" download>Download the `CompMan.xlsb` Workbook</a>
 2. Move the downloaded Workbook into a folder you will regard as the serviced root folder and open the Workbook.
-It will perform a dialog based self-setup.
-Note: When opened an explicit activation of the macros will be required, except when macros are unconditionally enabled - though not recommended by Microsoft
+It will display a self-setup dialog which results in a [default files and folder structure][12] when confirmed [^1].
 3. When WinMerge is not available/installed a corresponding message is displayed.
 The provided link may be used to download and install it.
 When continued without having it installed the message will be re-displayed whenever the [CompMan.xlsb][1] Workbook is opened.
 4. Confirm CompMan's self-setup _default environment_ at the location the Workbook is opened.